NeTEx

 • GTFS (General Transit Feed Specification): Simple, widely used, ideal for timetable apps and routing.

-• NeTEx (Network Timetable Exchange): More complex, detailed, for in-depth network modelling and European interoperability.
+• NeTEx (Network Timetable Exchange): More complex, more detailed, for in-depth network modelling and European interoperability.

-• HRDF (Hafas Raw Data Format): Proprietary, very detailed, mainly used in Switzerland and Germany.
+• HRDF (Hafas Raw Data Format): Proprietary, very detailed, mainly widespread in Switzerland and Germany.

-• Transmodel: A conceptual model on which NeTEx is based – for planning, operation and analysis.
+• Transmodel: A conceptual model on which NeTEx is based – for planning, operations and analysis.

-Each format has been developed for specific purposes – e.g. GTFS for Google Maps, NeTEx for EU-wide data integration, HRDF for internal systems.
-The technological development of transport data also plays a very important role.
-Older formats, such as HRDF, are text-based and difficult to validate.
-Newer formats, such as NeTEx, are based on XML and allow structured, machine-readable data that can be more easily processed by automated means.
+Each format was developed for specific purposes – e.g. GTFS for Google Maps, NeTEx for EU-wide data integration, HRDF for internal systems.
+The technological development of transport data is also very important.
+Older formats such as HRDF are text-based and difficult to validate.
+Newer formats such as NeTEx are based on XML and allow structured, machine-readable data that can be processed more easily by automated means.

 Are the data structures self-explanatory?

 NeTEx is based on a very detailed data model (Transmodel), which leads to a steep learning curve.
-The structure is modular and deeply nested, making processing difficult without specialised tools.
+Its structure is modular and deeply nested, which makes processing difficult without specialised tools.

 #AutoTranslate